CosmoCreeper/Sine/README.md

      chmod +x ./sine-darwin-arm64
      ./sine-darwin-arm64
      ```
    - **Linux**: For Linux, you just have to give it binary permissions, and then execute it.
-To do so, open the terminal in the location of the installer and then run the following commands (replace sine-linux-x64 with sine-linux-arm64 if you use ARM):<br><br>
+To do so, open the terminal in the location of the installer and then run the following commands (replace sine-linux-x64 with sine-linux-arm64 if you use ARM, also, ensure that you do not run it with sudo as that will break Sine):<br><br>
      ```
      chmod +x ./sine-linux-x64
      ./sine-linux-x64